magicwrites/exercise-infinite-loader/README.md

 ## Testing strategy

-I will consider the application as done when:
+I consider the application as done when:

 - all the objectives are met
 - the application and the code looks reasonably well